Kopytok/magic_series/README.md

 # Magic series

-Search for Magic series using constraints programming.
+Search for the Magic series using constraints programming.

 ----------------------